-- (a) Licensees shall inform the Division of any name, telephone number or address change within 30 days of such change.
+(a) Licensees shall inform the Division of any name, telephone number or address change within thirty (30) days of such change.
 Staff shall not change Licensees' information without written notification from the Licensee.
 Notification via mail, fax, email and the online system is acceptable.
-Verbal notification is not acceptable. - (b) Any of the following documentation is required to change a Licensee's name: marriage license, divorce decree, or court order.
+Verbal notification is not acceptable.

+(b) Any of the following documentation is required to change a Licensee's name or correct a social security number: marriage license, divorce decree, or court order.
 A driver's license or social security card with a second form of identification may be acceptable at the discretion of the Director of Support Services.